How To Be Happy All The Time?

 You need to have a winning attitude to stay happy all the time.
 Here’s what you should do for a winning attitude.

-4. Dedicate a little time to helping others:
+4. How to be happy all the time – Dedicate a little time to helping others:

 People buy bigger houses, cars, and phones but it does not seem to increase their overall happiness in the long term, although it might cause a brief spike in happiness.
 That is short-lived.
 Researchers have found that when we dedicate a little time or money to helping others, this has a significant effect on our own happiness.